Addressing Sexual Assault and Sexual Harrassment at Sea

 The maritime industry is already suffering from a labor shortage and the lack of skilled workers is one of the biggest threats to our industry.
 We should all be concerned for our professional survival if maritime companies cannot make women feel safe and welcome, as they are essential to the future of this industry.

 Cultural change is possible.
 Behavioral change is possible.
-We aren’t obligated to simply accept the prevalence of SASH as one of the costs of doing business at sea.
+We aren’t obligated to simply accept the prevalence of sexual assault and sexual harassment as one of the costs of doing business at sea.
 Sexual misconduct has no place in any workplace – especially onboard, where the success of a crew depends on trust, respect and cooperation.

 Let’s do better by working to make maritime an industry that workers compete to join because they know they’ll be safe, cared for and given the chance to thrive.